xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   IsClosed s ↔ ∃ I : Ideal Γ(X, ⊤), s = X.zeroLocus I
 ```

-*Natural Language:* In an affine scheme, every closed set is the zero locus of some ideal in the global sections.
+In an affine scheme, every closed set is the zero locus of some ideal in the global sections.
 This establishes the correspondence between closed sets and radical ideals.

 == Preimage of Zero Locus